 - Registered trademark

 ThermoWoodŽ trademark is owned by the International ThermoWood Association.
-The trademark is now registered in EU, Switzerland, Canada, USA, Russia, Japan, China and Iran .
+The trademark is now registered in EU, Switzerland, Canada, USA, Russia, Japan, China, Iran, Australia and New Zealand.
 Only the member companies of the International ThermoWood Association have the right to use these registered trademarks.

 - Audited quality control system

 The quality control of ThermoWoodŽ production was developed in cooperation with research laboratories, member companies and Finotrol Oy.
 Finotrol Oy is also the third party auditor of the quality control system and issues the right to use a FC certification mark.

 The list of ThermoWoodŽ producers that have the right to use the FC certification mark can be found at http://www.finotrol.fi/en/certificates.php

 The members that have the right to use FC inspection mark with ThermoWoodŽ product have also the right to use the quality stamp of the International ThermoWood Association.

 Some ThermoWoodŽ producers have the right to use the KOMO certificate of the Dutch testing company SKH.